 - Praise your child for completing steps in the routine.
 At first, the praise should be IMMEDIATE.

 - Create rewards for following the routine.
 This can be a sticker chart or small prizes.

 - Your child can do a favorite activity as a reward if finish early.
 This can be very motivating.

 - No TV or tablet until your child is dressed and ready for school.
 If your child is ready early, he/she could watch a short clip.

 Stick to It

-- Work towards the same goal for 3 weeks.
+- Creating a new routine or habit takes 3 weeks.
+Work towards the same goal for 3 weeks.